sb2702/virtual-background/README.md

 ### Source Code

 I developed this code on my own personal device, adapting code from [this repository](https://github.com/Volcomix/virtual-background), but making any modifications independently, on my own, in my own  personal capacity.
+I am releasing this code under the [MIT License)(LICENSE.md)